Washington gets 2nd chance to win NFC East at Philadelphia

 Eagles running back Miles Sanders didn’t go through a losing season in high school in Pittsburgh or college at Penn State or his rookie year in the NFL, so this “super disappointed” feeling is a first for him.

-“I believe that we’re a great football team,” he said.
+“I believe that we’re a great football team,” said Sanders, one of nine players the Eagles ruled out with injury.
 “We just have to play smarter and that’s all around, pre-snap penalties, situational penalties, everything.
 But I do believe this is a great team and I do believe better days are coming.”

 Philadelphia won’t make the playoffs for the first time since Pederson’s first season in 2016.
 The Eagles won the 2017 NFL championship.